What Does Lawsuit Funding Regulation Cost?

 Much has been written about the efforts of certain “citizens” groups calling for lawsuit funding regulation.
 Critics point to “usurious” rates charged to clients who enter into lawsuit funding transactions.
 These arguments prey on readers’ sensibilities and serve to support the knee jerk reaction of calling for lawsuit funding regulation.

 Whether these groups actually represent the interests of citizens is a matter of debate.
-What is clear is that these groups vilify the lawsuit settlement funding business as preying on unsuspecting victims instead of a industry designed to fill a legitimate need and is successful in that endeavor.
+What is clear is that these groups vilify the lawsuit settlement funding business as preying on unsuspecting victims instead of describing it as an industry successful in filling a legitimate need in the marketplace.

 Certainly, we can see how regulating certain endeavors protects the public in a measurable way and at an acceptable cost.
 Regulation concerning driving licenses is a pretty clear example of this.